irfantopal/zocaretracker/README.md

 ![ZoCareTrackerPhoto][zocaretracker-photo]

-The corona patients in quarantine aren't monitored and a sudden death will be found after long time as it would look normal if they wouldn't go outside for a long time bacuse they're in the quarantine.
+The corona patients in quarantine aren't monitored and a sudden death will be found after long time as it would look normal if they wouldn't go outside for a long time because they're in the quarantine.

-That's why i created a device which can
+That's why I created a device which can
 * monitor the patients pulse
 * watch if the patient falls
 * call emergency if the patients feels bad